cliosight/cliosight_templates/json_examples/auto_repair_shop_crm/README.md

 13. Documents - Driving License, Insurance, Identity card of garage staff

 ### Assumptions of the design
-1. The owner of a vehicle can change on resale, and so a vehicle registration number is not an immutable property of the customer like payment details and phone number.
+1. The owner of a vehicle can change on resale, and so a vehicle registration number is not an immutable property of the customer like payment details or phone number.
 2. There can be inventory associated with a service like car shampoo with car wash and vice versa is also applicable, for example, car music system with installation.
-3. The shop does not provide any any AI solution for automatic damage assessment for insurance claim.
+3. The shop does not provide any any AI solution for automatic damage assessment for insurance claim using photos or videos.